-In our pedagogical efforts, we will supplement the current instrumental training methods by publishing books of music exclusively by Black composers from around the world.
-Each orchestral instrument, starting with the strings, will be the subject of multiple volumes, which will be graded by difficulty from beginner to advanced concerto-level playing.
+In our pedagogical efforts, we are supplementing the current instrumental training methods by publishing books of music exclusively by Black composers from around the world.
+Starting with strings, each instrument will be the subject of multiple volumes, which will be graded by difficulty from beginner to advanced concerto-level playing.
 We also intend to publish music for wind and brass instruments, band, orchestra, and chamber ensembles.
 In addition to making this repertoire available, our books will also educate through articles and interviews.
 Each volume will include biographies for every composer, features on Black classical music making throughout history, and profiles of Black role models in classical music, past and present.
-Volume 1 for Violin (roughly equivalent in difficulty to Suzuki books 1-2) will be released by October 2018.
+Volume 1 for Violin (roughly equivalent in difficulty to Suzuki books 1-2) was released in October 2018.

 MBC is also developing other educational and informational resources for students, performers, and members of the broader community.
-We are creating a coloring book that will feature 40 of the most important Black composers from the 18th-21st centuries, as well as a timeline poster that will feature more than 250 Black composers from around the world.
+We have a coloring book that features 40 of the most important Black composers from the 18th-21st centuries, and a timeline poster that features more than 300 Black composers from around the world.
 We are also creating an online database which will provide information about works written by Black composers.
 Designed for use by students, teachers, performers, administrators, researchers, and librarians, it will contain facts about each composer and about individual pieces, information about where to find the music, links to recordings, and more.
 Other online resources include a bibliography of publications about Black classical music making, and a directory of living composers for those commissioning new works or simply seeking information.

 Over recent years, many educational and performance organizations have helped the cause of diversity by providing the opportunity for aspiring young Black musicians to realize their dreams.
 We believe that our project represents the next step.
 By changing the story about the music of Black composers, we want to help children be able to dream their dreams in the first place, and for those dreams to resonate throughout our communities and beyond.